CliffS/phone-number/README.md

 Returns the number formatted with leading 0 and spaces.

 This can be used for displaying the number in "standard" format.

+The raw object stringifies to the formatted version.

 ## packed